Waihi, Bay of Plenty, New Zealand 2017

 This (below) is a typical view looking east to the Pacific Ocean.

-The range of hills to the north of Waihi still retains large areas of native forest, although generally without the trees (especially Kauri) which were harvested for timber.
+The range of hills to the north of Waihi still retains large areas of native forest, although generally without the original trees (especially Kauri) which were harvested for timber.
 There are many walking tracks, often beside beautiful streams, like this one.

 In a few places, kauri remain.

 Waihi, as a town, is conscious of the need to protect the heritage of its mining past.
-A hundred years ago, major gold mines were constructed, and the surrounding forests striped for firewood.
+A hundred years ago, major gold mines and processing plants were constructed, and the surrounding forests striped for firewood.
 Apparently a tonne of firewood was needed for each ton of ore processed.
 Many relics remain, which now form Waihi's primary tourist attraction.

 Here is a building, once a general store in Waihi, now a beautifully painted residence.